strawberry-graphql/strawberry/docs/integrations/channels.md

 <Note>

-_This example is based on the extended `ChannelsLiveServerTestCase` class from channels tutorial part 4_
+This example is based on the extended `ChannelsLiveServerTestCase` class from channels tutorial part 4.
+**You cannot run this test with a pytest session**

 </Note>